-Registration fees include tuition, 2 nights lodging, Saturday lunch, Sunday breakfast and all workshop snacks.
+Registration fees include tuition, Saturday lunch, Sunday breakfast and all workshop snacks.
 (For other meals, please enjoy the dining offerings of Idyllwild, or create your own meals at the gourmet kitchen or BBQ at Creekstone Inn.)

 The workshop tuition fees are $395 per person (please register together as partners).

-Accommodation choices at Creekstone Inn are cozy, charming and unique.
+Accommodation fees are additional and included on the registration form.
+Choices at Creekstone Inn are cozy, charming and unique.
 As prices and selections vary, please click on this link to review the choices before registering.
-Please note that room selections will be first come, first serve.
+Please note that room selections will be first come, first serve.**

 $200 Non-Refundable cancellation fee for tuition applicable at any time.

 Your tuition payment (less the $200 non-refundable cancellation fee) will be refunded if we are notified by December 10, 2018 that you need to cancel your registration.

 No refunds are available after December 10, 2018, except on compassionate grounds.

 In the unlikely event that the course is canceled, CMSC is responsible only for a full refund of the registration fee and not for travel, transportation or any miscellaneous expenses.